-Businesses can take advantage of two important tax incentives under the Income Tax Act, that encourage investments in clean energy generation and energy conservation projects.
+Businesses can take advantage of important tax incentives under the Income Tax Act, that encourage investments in clean energy generation and energy conservation projects.
+Specifically, this document provides guidance on the benefits provided under Classes 43.1 and 43.2, and Canadian Renewable and Conservation Expenses, though other tax incentives may also be available to businesses that make these investments.